Lamu, oh Lamu.

 I actually really wanted to stay at Yumbe House, an old traditional Swahili coral castle, but it was full (though I did end up being able to move over to Yumbe for my last two nights in Lamu (see below)).

 Casuarina is quite basic, but still authentic feeling – and the staff is incredibly friendly.
-Yumbe house is a bit more upmarket, but also twice the price.
+Yumbe house is a bit more upmarket feeling…and twice the price.

 I paid US$11 for a double room with en suite (cold water) shower at Casuarina, and about US$20 for a very comfortable triple en suite room with outdoor covered area for relaxing (or even sleeping) around the courtyard.